petered/petered.github.io/index.md

 And now we know how to train these neurons to respond to abstract things, like hands and Jennifer Aniston.

-But our computer-neurons don't tick like our brain neurons tick.
+But our computer-neurons don't tick like our brain-neurons tick.

 And we think that if we could make our computer-neurons communicate with ticks, then maybe some stuff that seemed hard before will start to seem easier.